-With permission, I have extracted this picture-quote from the website of George Bronner.
+With permission, I've extracted this picture-quote from the Mind's Journal.
 All rights reserved worldwide.

 Tell him to be alone often and get at himself